Even though I was born only about an hour away from Ovech Fortress in Bulgaria, I admit that I had never heard of it until very, very recently.

 Then, hop, and we were right atop of the plateau captivated by the breathtaking views around us.

 My first impression was how few people there were.
 Perhaps less than twenty spread out over the huge space.
-Ovech, definitely, was not overrun with tourists, like other closer to Varna and more popular sights.
+Ovech Fortress, definitely, was not overrun with tourists, like other sights which are closer to Varna and rather more popular.
 It was instead very peaceful and very inviting to spend time there, as much as you liked, without having to squeeze past eager selfie-stick holding hordes.

 And then I noticed that the plateau on which we were now standing had no barriers at all.
 The path followed its curve quite closely for most of the way and yet there were no barriers, no fences, no nets to prevent you from walking too close to the edge.
 The drop was quite considerable too – up to 25 metres in parts.
 There were only sporadic signs saying: ‘Attention!
 Steep cliffs!’